Ohasan167/Linux/Final Project/Deliverable3.md

 ## Install NFS Server
 * NFS Kernel is the server component that enables a machine to expose directories as NFS shares
-* Before Installing, run the update command.
+* Before installing the NFS Kernel server, we need to update our system’s repository index.
+It will install the latest available version of a software through the Ubuntu repositories.
 ![Image1](../imgs/FinalProject/StepOne-Update.png)

 * Next, run the following command to install NFS Kernel Server
 ![Image2](../imgs/FinalProject/Step2.png)
 ## Create Root NFS Directory
-* Next, create the root directory of the NFS shares
+* Next, create the root directory of the NFS shares.The directory that we want to share with the client system is called an export directory.
 ![image3](../imgs/FinalProject/step3.png)

-* Set permissions so that public / any user on the client machine can access the folder
+* Set permissions so that public / any user on the client machine can access the folder.
+As we want all clients to access the directory, we will remove restrictive permissions of the export folder
 ![Image4](../imgs/FinalProject/step4.png)
 ## Define Access for NFS Clients in Export File
-* To grant access to NFS clients, define an export file
+*After creating the export folder, we will need to provide the clients the permission to access the host server machine.
+This permission is defined through the exports file located in your system’s /etc folder.
+To grant access to NFS clients, define an export file
 ![image5.1](../imgs/FinalProject/step5.png)

-* Next, edit the /etc/exports file in a text editor
+* Next, edit the /etc/exports file in a text editor.
+Add the required line(s) to the exports file and then save it by hitting Ctrl+X, entering Y, and then hitting Enter.
 ![image5.2](../imgs/FinalProject/step5.2.png)
 ## Make NFS share Available to Clients
 * After that, make the shared directory available to clients using the exportfs command